esnet/sense-rm/README.md

 $ sudo postgresql-setup initdb
 ```

-By default, PostgreSQL does not allow password authentication.
-We will change that by editing its host-based authentication (HBA) configuration.
+Now we will need to configure Postgres authentication of the SENSE-N-RM.
+There are two options for this depending on how you have configured the runtime environment.
+If you have created a dedicated OS user id (say "sense") and have created a dedicated postgres user that matches the OS user id (i.e. "sense") then the default Postgres "ident" authentication mechanism should work out of the box.
+However, if this does not work, or if you are running the SENSE-N-RM under a different user id than the Postgres user you created, then you should change the Postrges authentication mechanism from "ident" to the password authentication mechanism "md5".
+We can change the authentication mechanism by editing the Postgres host-based authentication (HBA) configuration.

 Open the HBA configuration with your favorite text editor.
 We will use vi: